presidential-innovation-fellows/Unofficial-Infographics-WIP-others/README.md

 It was developed from concept created by Robert L. Read as an attempt to show all the people benefiting from the Round 2 Fellowship projects and to show some portion of the technologies they do and don't employ.

+John Felleman had a completely different idea which I have named "Flow-based-view.pdf".
+It is a napkin-style drawing of a different way of representing the same data.